 Woodlands School is a Specialist School catering for pupils aged nine to sixteen who have Special Educational Needs (SEN), specifically Social, Emotional and Mental Health needs (SEMH).
-Our school is located over three sites; two primary satellites in Oswestry and Bishops Castle and a secondary site in Wem.

 The school has facilities for and can accommodate up to 84 pupils with EHC plans on a non-residential basis.